TrungDS10/PLBAP/README.md

     python inference.py
     ```
 * The script will load the specified benchmark files, generate embeddings on-the-fly using the `EmbeddingExtractor`, predict affinities using the loaded model, and print results (potentially including metrics if true values are available in the benchmark files).

-## Results Summary

-This approach achieves strong performance on standard benchmarks:

-* **Original BAPULM (ProtT5 + MolFormer):** Achieved high Pearson R values (e.g., ~0.91-0.92 on Test2016/Benchmark1k, ~0.81 on CSAR-HiQ).
-* **ESM + ChemBERTa Exploration:** Expected to yield comparable or potentially slightly different performance depending on the specific pretrained variant model that we choose, highlighting the impact of LLM choice.

 ## Future Work